neoxic/lua-mongo/README.md

 * Automatic conversion of Lua numbers to/from BSON Int32, Int64 and Double types depending on their capacity without precision loss (when Lua allows it).
 Explicit casts are also available.

-Please refer to the [MongoDB Manual] for information about MongoDB commands and CRUD operations.
+See the [MongoDB Manual] for information about MongoDB commands and CRUD operations.

 Installing with LuaRocks